Swynfel/ceramic/README.md

 Executable and libraries will be placed in the `build` directory.

+#### ceramic-test
-Currently, there is only the `ceramic-test` executable, which runs a game with 4 random players.
+Runs a game with 4 random players.

+#### ceramic-terminal-player
+Play a game against 3 random players using the terminal.